LC-Person/Vagrantvm/README.md

 4- Modify the contents or copy your information into the "UserFiles" directory click [here](https://github.com/LC-Person/Vagrantvm/tree/master/UserFiles) for more information

-5- Modify the contents of "USRinfo.sh" insde "SetupFolder" to reflect the changes in the "UserFiles" deriectory click [here](https://github.com/LC-Person/Vagrantvm/blob/master/SetupFolder/README.MD) for more information
+5- Modify the contents of "USRinfo.sh" insde "SetupFolder" to reflect the changes in the "UserFiles" directory click [here](https://github.com/LC-Person/Vagrantvm/blob/master/SetupFolder/README.MD) for more information

 6- run "vagrant up"